 Elizabeth M H Newbury

 Games can be a powerful tool for education, outreach and research...
-As a means of communicating policy, they make complicated concepts more accessible through encouraging audiences to play and develop their own agency.
+As a means of communicating policy, they make complicated concepts more accessible and empower audiences.